 Liver Damage Could Result From Mix Of CBD & Acetaminophen

-A new study found that CBD works in the same pathways as enzymes that lead to liver damage.
-Don’t combine with Tylenol.
+A new study found that CBD works in the same pathways as enzymes that lead to liver damage from acetominophen.
+In other words, don’t commonly combine with Tylenol.

 The Liver’s Importance to Human Health